 Within the two broad property type categories-personal and real-the Internal Revenue Code makes further distinctions for depreciation purposes.
 The application identifies property by the following types:

-■ General Personal Property (Type P)
+General Personal Property (Type P)

-This type includes all personal property other than listed personal property, automobiles, light trucks, and vans.
+This type includes all personal property other than listed personal property and automobiles.

-■ Automobile (Type A)
+Automobile (Type A)